hannahakhtar/project-1/README.md

       }
 ```

-#### Rocket and bomb collision
+### Rocket and bomb collision

-On the occasion that a rocket and bomb collided, the below if statement (within the collisionCheck function) was triggered.
+Should a rocket and bomb collide, the below if statement (within the collisionCheck function) was triggered.
 This reset various global variables to their initial state, so that new bombs would be created and dropped and the player could then also fire another rocket.

 ```js
 if (cells[newRocketPos].classList.contains('bomb')) {